bluxmit/mkdocs-magicspace-website/docs/about/features.md

-MkDocs-MagicSpace is an all-in-one tool, carefully crafted to develop, build and serve awesome static websites, with a primary focus on documentation.
+MkDocs-MagicSpace is an all-in-one tool, carefully crafted to create awesome static websites, with a primary focus on documentation.
 This workspace has everything needed to start right away.

 !!! success ""
-    MkDocs Workspace is the one single tool for everything: development, building, deployment and serving your docs.
+    You can use MkDocs Workspace on you local environment or in the cloud server.

 ## Batteries Included